Chart Color Schemes

 The educational profile of Stirling - Osborne Park exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable with university qualification rates at 37.4% of residents aged 15+, surpassing the WA average of 27.9% and the SA4 region's rate of 29.0%.
+The area's educational profile is notable regionally, with university qualification rates at 37.4% among residents aged 15+, surpassing both the WA average of 27.9% and the SA4 region's rate of 29.0%.
 Bachelor degrees are most prevalent at 25.2%, followed by postgraduate qualifications (9.1%) and graduate diplomas (3.1%).
-Vocational credentials are also common, with 27.9% of residents aged 15+ holding such qualifications - advanced diplomas at 11.0% and certificates at 16.9%.
+Trade and technical skills are prominent, with 27.9% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.0% and certificates at 16.9%.

 Frequently Asked Questions - Education